shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/SAI/SAI_Audio/readme.txt

 @par Example Description

-This example provides basic implementation of audio features using BSP_AUDIO.
+This example provides basic implementation of audio features.
 It allows to play two audio files at the same time through the SAI peripheral and using the external codec WM8994 implemented on the STM32446E-EVAL board.